TheGlitch1/TheGlitch1-git-scripts-essentials/README.md

 - `cherry-pick-adv.bat`: easier process of picking a commit from another branch with or wihout commit to merge it in your current branch. `comming soon`

 ## Usage

+### General note
+You can simply run the scripts by entering the filename from the file location.
+Or simply double click the file.

 ### delete-local-branches-without-remote.bat
 To use the script, simply run it by entering its filename: